Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Summary and concluding remarks

-Our results also evidence the impact of the chain length on its structural behavior.
-In general, this impact can be considered a complex manifestation of the strong dependence of the conformational entropy on the chain length.
-These length-dependent entropic effects may affect significantly the values of the dipolar coupling parameter that characterize each structural region and, particularly, the closure transition.
-In addition we have shown that, as long as some flexibility is allowed for the links between particles, the long-range contributions beyond the range of the nearest neighbor ones can significantly modify the estimation of the average bond length and, with it, the effective strength of the dipolar interactions in the system.
+Three different structural regimes and a chain closure transition have been found in our model: an open coil compaction regime for $\lambda \lesssim 2$, in which the dipoles are poorly aligned and form small aggregates of favorable lateral contacts; an open coil expansion regime for $2 \lesssim \lambda \lesssim 6$, in which the onset of the ferromagnetic alignment of the dipoles takes place; a magnetic flux closure transition at $\lambda \sim 6$, signaling the separation between the entropy and energy dominated structures; and finally, for $\lambda \gtrsim 6$, a regime of closed ring-like structures that tend to an ideal ring as $\lambda$ increases.

-We discussed the absence of equilibrium multiloop configurations in our three-dimensional system analogous to the ones found theoretically and experimentally in two-dimensional systems.
-We think that the main reason for this absence is the importance of entropic effects in the three-dimensional system that prevent the formation of such multiloop configurations, but we still expect it to appear in bulk for low enough temperatures.
-The strong dependence of the entropy on the chain length and the evident inadequacy of the usual estimation of the effective dipolar strength at very low temperatures suggest that the characterization of the multiloop regimes might be a rather challenging task.
+We have analyzed the local stiffening of the chain induced by the increasing local alignment of the dipoles with $\lambda$, as well as the significant impact of the chain length on the equilibrium behavior of the system and its configurational entropy.
+We also discussed in our three-dimensional system the absence of multiloop structures like the ones found theoretically and experimentally in two-dimensional systems.
+We attributed this fact to the excess of configurational entropy in the bulk within the range of parameters explored.

-As a last remark, despite complex interplay between energy and entropy, all our results indicate the existence of well defined structural regimes, in difference to what is observed in the self-assembly of free MNPs.
-This suggests that magnetic filaments can be more adequate building blocks for the synthesis of complex magnetic nanostructures.
+Our results are found to be consistent with the known properties of self-assemblies of free MNPs.
+However, we have shown that the chain connectivity makes a difference with respect to dispersions and assemblies of free magnetic particles by imposing a more coherent and predictable behavior.
+This suggests that magnetic filaments can have advantages as building blocks for the synthesis of complex magnetic nanostructures.